 Geoplugin's screenshot of naming the rule and finishing the IP blocking

-How to Block an IP Address on Mac?
+How To Block an IP Address on Mac?

 Just like we created a rule to block IP addresses on Windows, we will do the same on Mac.
 The only difference is we will create a rule on Mac using the terminal(command prompt) and some lines of code.